 Who can have a personal health budget? >

-From 2014, patients eligible for NHS continuing health care (CHC) (including children’s continuing care) had the right to request a personal health budget.
+From 2014, patients eligible for NHS continuing health care (including children’s continuing care) have the right to request a personal health budget.

-From the 1st of April 2015 those with a long term condition (including mental health conditions; aged 18+) have also had the right to request a personal health budget.
+From the 1 April 2015, those patients with a long term condition (including mental health conditions; aged 18+) have also had the right to request a personal health budget.

 What is changing?

 The developments relating to personal health budgets mean that all patients in the above categories will be able to request a personal health budget.
-Wiltshire CCG will implement a phased rollout of PHBs on a test and learn basis.
+We will implement a phased rollout of personal health budgets on a test and learn basis.

-The CCG is undertaking a detailed analysis to understand how it can support patients to take greater control of their own care and in the future hopes to increase the numbers of patients with their own personal health budgets.
-Further details relating to this will be provided as the work relating to personal health budget delivery progressing during 2016/2017.
+We are completing a detailed analysis to understand how personal health budgets can support patients to take greater control of their own care, and in the future hopes to increase the numbers of patients with their own personal health budgets.
+Further details relating to this will be provided as the work relating to personal health delivery progresses.

-- Children and young people with complex needs, including those eligible for Education, Health and Care (EHC) plans
+- Children and young people with complex needs, including those eligible for Education, Health and Care plans.

 - People with multiple long-term conditions, particularly older people with frailty

-- People with learning disabilities and or autism with high support needs, including those who are in institutional settings or at risk of placement
+- People with learning disabilities and/or autism with high support needs, including those who are at risk of placement.

 Personal Budgets are at the heart of the post Winterbourne View Transforming Care agenda.
 The new Wiltshire and Swindon Transforming Care Partnership Service Model plan has clear focus on personalisation.
 A clear goal and priority will be the roll out of personal health budgets for people with Learning Disabilities and or Autism who have the most complex needs.